tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 After clicking next, name the secret dev/db (all other aspects of the creation wizard can be left as the defaults).

-2. Now copy the file RDS.tf from this folder to your solution.
+2. Now copy the file `RDS.tf` from this folder to your solution.
 Notice in there the use of data resources to access secret manager to get the database password you have created.

-3. Add new variables in variables.tf in your root directory for db_username (with a value of 'postgres') and db_name (also with a value of 'postgres').
+3. Add new variables in `variables.tf` in your root directory for db_username (with a value of 'postgres') and db_name (also with a value of 'postgres').
 Ensure the values are provided through your tfvars file.

-4. In your ECS module ensure you have an output for the repository_url and expose that output to your root outputs.tf as well.
+4. In your ECS module ensure you have an output for the repository_url and expose that output to your root `outputs.tf` as well.

-5. Also in the outputs.tf in your root directory add the load balancer dns_name with a suffix of 'http://' and a prefix of '/users' so the value provides a properly formatted URL.
+5. Also in the `outputs.tf` in your root directory add the load balancer dns_name with a suffix of 'http://' and a prefix of '/users' so the value provides a properly formatted URL.

-6. Copy the contents of extra-iam-permissions.tf in this folder and append it to the end of iam-ecs.tf.
+6. Copy the contents of `extra-iam-permissions.tf` in this folder and append it to the end of `iam-ecs.tf`.
 The contents you've copied is simply the permissions as a data source.
 You need to associate this with your ecs task execution role using aws_iam_policy and aws_iam_role_policy_attachment Terraform resources.
 You will also need to pass two new variables into the ECS module for the IAM permissions to access the secret (see references to var.db_secret_arn and var.db_secret_key_id).
 This allows the container to access and decrypt the secret as it uses it in its connection string for the database connection.

 7. Copy the contents of container.json in this folder over the top of container.json in your templates folder.
 Notice it has some extra environment variables and a secret that is being passed in which create the database connection for the application to connect to the database.